DataDog/integrations-core/openstack_controller/README.md

 ### Events

-Openstack_controller does not include any events.
+OpenStack Controller does not include any events.

 ## Troubleshooting